gimlet-io/gimlet-documentation/src/pages/docs/deploying-static-sites.md

     # !/usr/bin/env bash
     npm install
     npm run build
   builtAssets: build/
 ```

 ## Creating a manifest

 If you use the [deploy button](/docs/deploy-your-first-app) without creating a deployment configuration first, Gimlet will try to [build a container](/docs/container-image-building) image for you with Buildpacks.
 This approach has limitations, and container image building takes time.

-In this guide we show how you can add a static site deployment configuration, so you can skip image building completelly.
+In this guide we show how you can add a static site deployment configuration, so you can skip image building completely.

 - Navigate to your repository
 - Make sure you have at least one connected environment